 - Exercise frequently.
 Physical activity produces endorphins that give a natural boost to our mental perspective.
 If it’s difficult to reserve time for a full exercise session, it’s equally effective to break your workout time up into smaller activities during the day.
 This could be as easy as parking your car in an area that is farther from a store entrance, choosing the stairs as opposed to the elevator, or peddling on a stationary bike while talking to a loved one.

 The best way to lower stress and achieve a healthy life balance, however, is by working with a reliable in-home care provider, like At-Home Care Company.
 It is not always easy asking for help; but caregiving is never meant to be a one-person job.

 Ongoing, regular respite care makes it possible for family caregivers to take routine time away for themselves, which in turn causes them to be more patient and effective caregivers – an important benefit for senior loved ones.
 And, it provides seniors with an added opportunity to socialize, with a fully experienced, kind and thoughtful caregiving companion.

 We’re just a phone call away, and here to help you and the senior in your care any time with in-home respite care solutions.
-Reach out to us at 515-292-2650 to learn more about our home health services in Des Moines and surrounding areas.
+Reach out to us at 515-292-2650 to learn more about our elder care in Des Moines, IA and the surrounding areas.
 Visit our Service Area page for a full list of the communities where we provide care.